Hi, I'm Kingston Tsai

 about me

 Hi, I'm Kingston, as you probably deduced.
 I go by some variations of prestopy /ˈpɹɛstoʊpi/ on the internet (prestopy, daprestopy, daprestopie, etc.).
 Fun fact, for a surprisingly long time when I was around five, I became obsessed with double-acting spring hinge doors (the kind of doors that could open both ways).
-I would sit there, no joke, and just stare at them (all while figuring out how to pronounce the 'th' in 'three'.
+I would sit there, no joke, and just stare at them (all while figuring out how to pronounce the 'th' in 'three'.)

-ASIDE: People tell me I have a very particular writing style— apparently I go on tangents.
+ASIDE: People tell me I have a very particular writing style— apparently, I go on tangents.
 You know that joke about having seven trains on four tracks, and all the conductors are just screaming?
 Yeah, that’s me.
 You can imagine how annoying this becomes when I’m trying to write an academic or more formal piece of writing.
 The tangential thinking just does not work out.
 At all.
-I hate those forms of writing so much I even wrote an entire article about how essays suck for me.
+I hate those forms of writing so much that I even wrote an entire article about how essays suck for me.

 I really enjoy programming, reading, blasting music, watching the intros for movies, and believe it or not, touching grass.
 Sometimes I run, though I’m not very good at it, but most of the time, I just take a nice, scenic stroll.
 The universe is awesome (sometimes).